nomisRev/Write-your-own-MVP-library/README.md

 }
 ```

-* Now we either have to implement that in every `Presenter` or we can define the base functionality in an abstract class...
-So let's do that.
+* Now we either have to implement that in every `Presenter` or we can define the base functionality in an abstract class.
 * This is where you define the minimal requirements for your `Presenter`.
 We want a reference to `V` in order to communicate to our `BaseMvpView` through our contract.
 And we need to define functionality to attach and detach our `BaseMvpView`.

 ```java